TERMINAL

 $ cue help vet

-vet validates CUE and other data files
+The vet command validates CUE and other data files.

 Format Extensions